Biodiversity and Biosecurity | Te Rerenga Rauropi me Te Whakahaumaru Rauropi

 The work will have impacts across all our activities by benefiting water quality, erosion control, mahinga kai, community engagement and climate change responses.

-We’re also focussed on developing and leveraging partnerships to attract external funding and investment in local priorities.
+We’re also focused on developing and leveraging partnerships to attract external funding and investment in local priorities.

 How is this portfolio funded?